akmadian/AlexaComp/README.md

 ## Installation
 Installation and setup instructions can be found in the [Setup.md][0] file.

+If you would like to help test AlexaComp, you can [email me][5] and request beta access.
+I should reply relatively soon with a link to the skill and the next steps to take.

+Please keep in mind that during beta testing, the skill, and all of its components are in active development, and certain functionality may stop working at any time.
+If something stops working, please [submit an issue.][6]

 <pre>
     <b>Account Linking</b>
     Q: Why do I need to link my Amazon account to use AlexaComp?